yaseen1994/Interview-Coding-Assignment/README.md

 Assignment 5.
 Write code for a HTML menu display for our business website collegedoors.com where students can come and navigate.

-In order to complete this assignment, you must do the following:
+In order to work on assignments, you must do the following:

+1.Fork the GitHub repository https://github.com/ritukbhatia/Interview-Coding-Assignment.git containing files at to create a copy under your own account.

-1. Clone the GitHub repository branch to your computer so that you can edit the files locally on your own machine.
+2. Clone your forked GitHub repository to your computer so that you can edit the files locally on your own machine.

-2. Edit the files contained in the git repository and place your solution in those files (Note that the files are placed assignmnet wise.
-Please do not rename the file).
+3. Edit the Assignment file contained in the git repository and place your solution in that file (Please ensure to name the file as per the Assignmnet number only).

-3. Commit your completed  files and push your git branch to the GitHub repository .
+4. Commit your completed files into YOUR git repository and push your git branch to the GitHub repository under your account.

-4. Let us know when you are done !
-All the very best :-)
+5. Let us know URL to your GitHub repository that contains the completed assignment.

+ALL THE BEST !